culibraries/ir-scholar/README.md

 ### Setup Development Environment

-1. Java 1.8
+1. Dependency
-  * This requirement is needed to start solr search
+     * Java 1.8 This requirement is needed to start solr search

-2. Git Branching
-  1. master is on production
-  2. release branch is with SAML Identikey
-  3. develop branch used for local machine development work

-3. Git clone than create feature branch
+     * Ruby and rails.... on todo for addition dependencies.

 ### Debug Environment